Vikram-Shenoy/Computational-Models/README.md

-# This is a private project, cloning, copying or forking any code is not allowed.
+# This is a private project, cloning, copying or forking any code and data is not allowed.
 ### Paper - Computational Models for Prognosis of Medication for Cardiovascular Diseases (Available After Sept 24 2022)

 Relevant Links-